emmericp/MoonGen/README.md

 ## Hardware Rate Control

-Intel 10 GbE NICs (82599 and X540) support rate control in hardware.
+Intel 10 and 40 GbE NICs (ixgbe and i40e) support rate control in hardware.
 This can be used to generate CBR or bursty traffic with precise inter-departure times.

 [Our paper](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/MoonGen_IMC2015.pdf) [1] features a detailed evaluation of this feature and compares it to software methods.